 Inclusion is involvement and empowerment, where the inherent worth and dignity of all people are recognized.
 An inclusive community promotes and sustains a sense of belonging; it values, celebrates, and recognizes the enriching benefits of diversity and practices respect for the talents, beliefs, identities, and lived experiences of its members. (adapted from Ferris State University)

-Though they go hand in hand, diversity & inclusion are not the same as anti-oppression.
-Diversity & Inclusion have to do with the acknowledgment, valuing, and celebration of difference, whereas Anti-Oppression (defined in another tab) challenges the systemic biases that devalue and marginalize difference.
-Diversity & Inclusion and Anti-Oppression are two sides of the same coin--one doesn't work without the other--but they are not interchangeable.
+Diversity & Inclusion" is a very frequently heard phrase.
+Though they go hand in hand, diversity & inclusion is not the same as anti-oppression.
+Diversity & Inclusion have to do with the acknowledgment, valuing, celebration, and empowerment of difference, whereas Anti-Oppression challenges the systems and systemic biases that devalue and marginalize difference.
+Diversity & Inclusion and Anti-Oppression are all necessary in order to work toward Equity and Justice.

 Note: Definitions for diversity are...well...diverse.
-Context and environment play a big part in what we mean when we say "diversity," and unfortunately as social justice movements have gained media spotlight, the term has become somewhat hollowed out from being overused and under-defined from situation to situation.
-The definitions for diversity and inclusion above do not capture the many, many cultural and political nuances embedded in these terms, rather they are intended to provide a broad scaffolding for understanding and engaging with the dialogues in and outside Simmons and on which more specific reifications of these concepts as they apply to particular communities can be structured.
+Context and environment play a big part in what we mean when we say "diversity," and as social justice movements have gained media spotlight, the term has unfortunately become somewhat hollowed out from being overused and under-defined from situation to situation.
+The definitions above do not capture the many, many cultural and political nuances embedded in these terms, rather they are intended to provide a broad scaffolding for understanding and engaging with the dialogues in and outside Simmons and on which more specific iterations of these concepts as they apply to particular communities can be structured.

 Our community has a history of social activism.
 With that in mind, we’ve removed barriers to education by making college more affordable and accessible.
 We sponsor programs for students from low-income families, people with disabilities, and military veterans.